CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A7 Establish Permission Management

 The institution SHOULD establish a process for managing user access and associated permissions to access the OT.
 Permission management SHOULD include the process, execution, and documentation for requesting, establishing, and revoking privileges.
 The authorization management SHOULD ensure that authorizations are granted according to the minimum principle and regularly checked.
 Permission management SHOULD regulate access to IT systems for employees, administrators and third parties.
-Each participant SHOULD regularly be trained on the regulations to be observed.
-Compliance SHOULD be reviewed and sanctioned misconduct.
+Each participant SHOULD regularly be trained on the regulations to be followed.
+Compliance SHOULD be reviewed and sanctioned for misconduct.

 Further information is described in the module ORP.4 Identity and Authorization Management.

 #### IND.1.A8 Secure Administration [IT Operations]

-For initial configuration, administration and remote maintenance in OT, either secure protocols or separate administration networks with the corresponding protection requirements SHOULD be used.
+For initial configuration, administration and remote maintenance in the OT, either secure protocols or separate administration networks with the corresponding protection requirements SHOULD be used.
 Access to these interfaces SHOULD be restricted to the authorized persons.
-It SHOULD only be granted access to the systems and functions needed for the respective administration task.
+It SHOULD only be granted access to the systems and functions required for the respective administration task.

 The systems and communication channels used for administration or remote maintenance should have the same level of protection as the managed OT components.
 All remote maintenance and monitoring SHOULD be authorized, monitored and controlled by the institution.
 For this, the remote maintenance access SHOULD only be activated for use and then deactivated again.
 This SHOULD be documented

-It should be ensured that it is not possible to build up unwanted tunnels to bypass security measures.
+It should be ensured that it is not possible to build unwanted tunnels to bypass security measures.
 In the case of higher protection requirements, a four-eye principle SHOULD also apply to critical administrative steps.

 #### IND.1.A9 Restrictive use of removable media and mobile devices